unlistedphenomena/nexuswizz/docs/site-search.md

-# Site search on xircanet
+# Site search on nexus.org

-TL;DR: we use Algolia to implement a site search feature on xircanet.
+TL;DR: we use Algolia to implement a site search feature on nexus.org.

 ## What do we use Algolia and Docsearch for?

-Algolia allows us to index the content on xircanet and implement a powerful site search tool on xircanet.
+Algolia allows us to index the content on nexus.org and implement a powerful site search tool on nexus.org.
 In order to create the index of our content, we use a web crawling tool called Docsearch.
-Docsearch takes a start_urls of xircanet and crawls the site to index the content based on a [docsearchConfig file](https://github.com/nexus/nexus-org-website/blob/dev/.github/workflows/docsearchConfig.json).
+Docsearch takes a start_urls of nexus.org and crawls the site to index the content based on a [docsearchConfig file](https://github.com/nexus/nexus-org-website/blob/dev/.github/workflows/docsearchConfig.json).

-We kick off the crawling and indexing of xircanet through a GitHub Action that triggers on the merge to `master` branch.
+We kick off the crawling and indexing of nexus.org through a GitHub Action that triggers on the merge to `master` branch.
 [View the GitHub Action](https://github.com/nexus/nexus-org-website/blob/dev/.github/workflows/docsearch-crawl.yml).

 ## Docsearch Config